luisreyesoliva/dockerlab/README.md

 When you change a layer, every layer built on top of that will have to be rebuilt.
 Each line in a Dockerfile builds a new layer that is built on the layer created from the lines before it.
 This is why the order of the lines in our Dockerfile is important.
 We optimized our Dockerfile so that the layer that is most likely to change (`COPY app.py /app.py`) is the last line of the Dockerfile.
 Generally for an application, your code changes at the most frequent rate.
 This optimization is particularly important for CI/CD processes, where you want your automation to run as fast as possible.

-Finally, run a new container from the new version of the image.
+3. Run a new container from the new version of the image.

 We will use now '5002' as port to see the changes.

 ```sh $docker run -p 5002:5000 -d registry.ng.bluemix.net/lureyit/python-hello:2
 Unable to find image 'registry.ng.bluemix.net/lureyit/python-hello:2' locally